Data for Policy 2022

 The Data for Policy conference series is the premier global forum for multiple disciplinary and cross-sector discussions around the theories, applications and implications of data science innovation in governance and the public sector.
 Its associated journal, Data & Policy, published by Cambridge University Press has quickly established itself as a major venue for publishing research in the field of data-policy interactions.
-Data for Policy is a non-profit initiative, registered as a community interest company in the UK, supported by sustainer partners Cambridge University Press, the Alan Turing Institute and the Office for National Statistics.
+Data for Policy is a non-profit initiative, registered as a community interest company in the UK.

 Junseok Hwang, Seoul National University

 Kira Matus, Hong Kong University of Science and Technology